KevinGimbel/kevingimbel.github.io-old/_posts/2013-10-02-from-0-to-sass.md

 ### Mixins

 Mixins are getting a little bit more interesting.
 They're snippets of code you can use, for example, to save the vendor prefixing.
-Compass comes with build-in Mixins but you can also create your own mixins.
+Compass comes with build-in Mixins but you can also create your own Mixins.
+To use the Compass Mixins you have to include Compass on top of your style.scss as followed:
+{% highlight scss %}
+# import everything that compass has
+@import "compass";
+# import special library (e.g. css3)
+@import "compass/css3";
+{% endhighlight %}

 {% highlight scss %}
 # creating a mixin